 - A potential attendee will evaluate you presenters next.
 Here you need well-crafted biographies for all of the participants that highlight accomplishment and expertise that is relevant for the topic.

-- A short list of key items an attendee will take away from the webinar.
+- A short list of key items an attendee will learn in the webinar.

 - Select appropriate groups, forums, and mailing lists where you can announce the webinar.